KDE/digikam-doc/batch_queue/custom_script.rst

 Add a Watermark with ImageMagick
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second example below is more complex and uses **ImageMagick** command like tool to add a multiline text superimposed over pictures to create a visible watermark on the center of images.
+The second example below is more complex and uses the **ImageMagick** command line tool to add visible watermarks by superimposing a multiline text field over each image in the Queue.

 .. code-block:: bash